dougeby/IntuneDocs/InTuneDocs/GetStarted/application-rollout.md

 -   Determine that the app type is supported by Intune.

 -   Check that  you have sufficient cloud storage space available to upload the app.
 Instructions for purchasing additional storage are provided in [Add apps with Microsoft Intune](/intune/deploy-use/add-apps).

+> [!NOTE]
+> You can download this [planning template for mobile apps](https://gallery.technet.microsoft.com/Mobile-app-planning-18689d59) to assist in your rollout process.

 ## Proof of concept
 In the Proof of concept phase test your app deployment in a laboratory environment on devices and users that you've configured strictly for testing purposes.